acouderc/toys/workerify/README.md

 However, we have a (somewhat) big problem : toString doesn't preserve context (here, closures) !
 So ``func`` doesn't refer to anything.
 As a naive solution, we'll hardcode a ``func`` var and it will work.
 However, this doesn't really solve the problem and we'll come back to it.

-## Step 4: Integrating event handlers with Promises
+## [Step 4](https://github.com/acouderc/toys/tree/steps/4) : Integrating event handlers with Promises

 We use ``Promise`` and ``async/await`` to have a fully autonomous workerify.